 We’ve all been there before.
 The burning in your eyes as you try to hold back tears.
 An overwhelming urge to avoid everyone.
 Trying to justify or explain what happened.
 Swallowing back the bitter taste of defeat.

 It’s a horrible feeling.
 I won’t lie.
 Especially when it was your last chance to accomplish something.
-Not only do you feel disappointment, you feel anger, too.
+Not only do you feel disappointed, you feel anger, too.

 Then you have the swimmers who acknowledge the hurt and anger.